 Humanoid Abomination: He's a symbiotic mesh of an undead corpse (Al Simmons himself) and a soul-devouring demon (his costume), all fuelled by enough innate Black Magic he basically qualifies as a living WMD.

-Mind Hive: One of the reasons Al is so incredibly powerful, even for a Hellspawn, is because he had the souls of 666 people who died at the same time he did sealed inside him.
-He learned to summon them as Hellspawn to give him an assist when he needed it, but most of them were ultimately killed off.
+Many Spirits Inside Of One: One of the reasons Al is so incredibly powerful, even for a Hellspawn, is because he had the Legion of Lost Souls - 6000-or-so people who died at roughly the same time he did - sealed inside him by the Mother Of Existence.
+He learned to summon them as Hellspawn to give him an assist when he needed it, but most of them were ultimately killed, and he released the rest.

 Nineties Anti-Hero: One of the most obvious examples, though he gradually gets better as the story goes.